 - assessed for their suitability.

-Furthermore, all employees involved in work that carries with it a risk from Legionella bacteria should receive suitable & sufficient information, instruction and training – the training needs be applicable for their role / responsibilities.
+Furthermore, all employees involved in work that carries with it a risk from Legionella bacteria should receive suitable and sufficient information, instruction and Legionella training – the training needs to be applicable to their role/responsibilities.
 As such management training to cover those in senior roles and at the other end of the spectrum training for those who undertake temperature monitoring, flushing and possibly cleaning of showers.
-Organisations should keep records of all training received, regularly review training needs and provide regular refresher training.

 If you enjoyed this blog and would like to hear more from Water Hygiene Centre add a comment below or follow us on LinkedIn, Twitter or Facebook.